Dead Zones: Fertile Wastes at the Head and Tail

 of the Mississippi River

-A film, photographic, essay, and mapping project about the aquatic dead zone of the Gulf of Mexico and the terrestrial dead zones of government subsidized corporate farming across the prairies of the primarily white “American heartland” and their devastating impact on communities of color and fragile ecosystems downstream.
-Techno-geo-archaeological landscapes are revealed from above and below.
+A film, photographic, essay, and mapping project about the aquatic dead zone of the Gulf of Mexico and the terrestrial dead zones of government subsidized corporate farming across the colonized and transformed prairies of the primarily white “American heartland” and their devastating impact on communities of color and fragile ecosystems downstream.
+Techno-geo-archaeological landscapes are revealed from above and below the stolen land of the vast Mississippi River Watershed.

 In collaboration with Priyanka Basu.